SpinningVinyl/jPathfinder/README.md

 ## Legend

-Pink squares represent settled nodes, pale blue squares represent unsettled nodes, dark red squares represent the path (if it exists), and the fuchsia square is the current node.
+Pale blue squares represent unsettled nodes, dark red squares represent the path (if it exists), and the fuchsia square is the current node.
+The colour of the settled nodes represents their cost, with the red component determined by the H-cost and the green component determined by the G-cost (in other words, the closer to the destination, the greener it gets).
+This colouration is very much preliminary, and I hope to improve it in the future.

 ### License